TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SoftReferences/Index.rst

 checking functions.
 For example, when you try to delete a page, TYPO3 will warn you if there are incoming page links to this page.

-The soft references - as well as the ordinary references - are written to the soft reference index (table `sys_refindex`).
+All references, soft and ordinary ones, are written to the reference index (table `sys_refindex`).

 Which soft reference parsers will be used can be defined in the TCA field :ref:`softref <t3tca:columns-text-properties-softref>` which is